d2l-ai/d2l-en/chapter_natural-language-processing/word2vec-gluon.md

 In this section, we will train a skip-gram model defined in :numref:`sec_word2vec`.

-First, import the packages and modules required for the experiment, and load the PTB data set.
+First, import the packages and modules required for the experiment, and load the PTB dataset.

 ```{.python .input  n=1}
 import d2l